Consumer medicine information

 Epigastric pain.

-Epigastric pain, also commonly associated with inflammatory bowel disease and prednisone or sulfasalazine therapy, should be investigated in order to exclude pericarditis, hepatitis and pancreatitis either as adverse drug reactions to mesalazine or secondary manifestations of inflammatory bowel disease.
+Epigastric pain, also commonly associated with inflammatory bowel disease and prednisone or sulfasalazine therapy, should be investigated in order to exclude conditions such as pericarditis, hepatitis and pancreatitis either as adverse drug reactions to mesalazine or secondary manifestations of inflammatory bowel disease.
 Cardiac hypersensitivity reactions (myocarditis, and pericarditis) induced by mesalazine have been rarely reported.
-Salofalk should then be discontinued immediately if these reactions occur.
+Salofalk should then be discontinued immediately if any of these reactions occur.

 Use in renal impairment.